walterhiggins/WMPJS/book-outline.md

 ### Dynamic command options
 We already covered the topic of the *command()* function, how it can be used to add new custom commands for players to use and how it can be provided a list of possible options for TAB completion.
 The *command()* function can take either a static list of options (as we saw previously with the *icecream* and *chatcolor* examples in chapter @@chapter{chapter-15}) or it can take another *function* as a parameter.
 If the *options* parameter is a list, then that list will be used for TAB completion.
 If the *options* parameter is a *function* then the function will be executed and should return a list of strings to be used for TAB completion.
 In listing @@listref{claim-share.js} we pass the *bukkit.playerNames* function as the 2nd parameter to *command()*.
 This means that the *bukkit.playerNames()* function will be invoked whenever a player issues the */jsp share* command and presses SPACE followed by TAB.
 If you don't know ahead of time what the possible options for your custom command will be then providing a function which will return a list of possible options when the player issues the command is the way to go.
 In the example above, we won't know what players are online at the time the command is issued so providing a static list of player names would not work.
 That's why we pass the *bukkit.playerNames* function as the 2nd parameter.

-### Updating event-handling to accomodate trusted players.
+### Updating event-handling to accommodate trusted players.
 Next we must update our event-handling code related to protection.
 We want to allow players to place or break blocks if they are within a plot and they are in the plot's *.sharedWith* list.
 Open the *events.js* file in the *plugins/scriptcraft/plugins/protection/* folder and update it as below:

 @@listing events_v3.js Event-handling for Trusted Players